pawelek-cloud/azure-app-assessment/README.md

 - Deploy app to Azure App Service
 - Run database connection test

-You can specify environment, database name (PostgreSQL) and and Docker image name with tag.
+You can specify the environment, database name (PostgreSQL), and Docker image name with tag.

 ## Environments

-- `dev`, `staging`, and `prod` configurations are available in `Github Actions` workflow run.
+dev, staging, and prod configurations are available in the GitHub Actions workflow to deploy the app to different environments.

 ## Test